isacvale/dvo-stamp/README.md

 ## API
 - `get()` <small>:string</small> Load a template by passing its selector. `Stamp('selector')` and `Stamp.get('selector')` are synonymous.

-- `stamp()` Creates the component from the template, mutates it and appends to the target (by default, the template's container).
+- `stamp()` <small>:function</small> Creates the component from the template, mutates it and appends to the target (by default, the template's container).
+If an argument function is passed, it will be run against the element *after* it is appended.
 - `alias()` <small>:string</small> Give the current stamp an alias, so it's easy to retrieve it later by calling `Stamp.get(alias)`.
 - `change()` <small>:function</small> Defines a mutator function to be called just before stamping.
 The function receives the component instance **before** it is appended to the DOM, so manipulations on it are cheaper and you don't get FOUC.
 - `target()` <small>:string</small> Pass a selector to define a new target for the stamp.
 By default, the target is the template's parent element.